Valuing Human Capital and Integrating It into Portfolio Optimization

 Valuing human capital means calculating the present value of an individual’s expected future earnings.
 Practically speaking, it is a discounting exercise analogous to valuing a bond or an annuity.
 Formally:

-is critical: for very safe earnings (e.g., a tenured public employee) one can use a rate close to government bond yields or the risk-free rate.
+where is the number of remaining working years and is an appropriate discount rate.
+The choice of is critical: for very safe earnings (e.g., a tenured public employee) one can use a rate close to government bond yields or the risk-free rate.
 For more uncertain earnings, add a risk premium, as with the cost of equity for a company.
 For example, a young employee with a stable salary of €30,000 per year and 27 years to retirement could have human capital around €810,000 simply by multiplying annual income by remaining years [10] (ignoring growth and discounting for simplicity).
 More rigorously, with the same €30,000 income and a 2% real discount rate, the present value of the next 27 years of salary is roughly €600,000–€700,000 depending on income-growth assumptions (here we assume no real growth, i.e., discounting only).
 A similar order of magnitude (several hundred thousand euros) applies to many workers, explaining why human capital is often the dominant share of total wealth in the early working years.

 Note that the value of human capital declines over time: each passing year “uses up” part of one’s future earning capacity (and retirement draws nearer).
 Adverse events can reduce H abruptly (job loss, disability, death—risks against which insurance is advisable).
 Conversely, investing in education and experience can raise expected future earnings, thereby increasing human capital.
 Interest-rate changes also matter: a higher discount rate (e.g., higher market rates or greater perceived job risk) reduces H, whereas lower rates increase it.